kartikgupta372/SIH-Project/README.md

 Created a logic in which it will take input the no of cars from the junction (all 4 direction) and will generate a 4 cycle of signal with timings.

 # ALOK
+UI design of both the user and authority is done.

 # Anshul